 My father is the oldest of six children.
 So when his father passed away, all the children convened in the family house and divided the estate.
-I was only 13 at the time, but I was the oldest of all of the grandchildren and it was my job during that week to take care of the children, entertain them and, above all, keep them away from the adults.
+I was only 13 at the time, but I was the oldest of all of the grandchildren and it was my job during that week to take care of the children, entertain them, and, above all, keep them away from the adults.

 I remember watching how the possessions in the house were divided.
-I later learned that the siblings went in order of age and each were able to pick an item, and then they would round-robin again.
+I later learned that the siblings went in order of age and each was able to pick an item, and then they would round-robin again.
 Of course, there were a few items that everyone wanted.
-Their parents' wedding photo, the original 72-year-old letter from my great-grandfather to my grandfather, a violin, my grandfather's purple hearts... all were treasured items to each family member.
+Their parents’ wedding photo, the original 72-year-old letter from my great-grandfather to my grandfather, a violin, and my grandfather’s purple hearts… all were treasured items to each family member.

 So, it was decided that all of these special items would be framed, and then each Christmas the siblings would hand their item down to the next sibling in order and the youngest would pass his up to my father.
-Not only would this allow all of the siblings to share these memory items, it would give them an additional reason to get together and see each other at Christmas time.
+Not only would this allow all of the siblings to share these memory items, but it would also give them an additional reason to get together and see each other at Christmas time.

 How do you decide what to save?